 He has a knack for being in the right place at the right time.
-By building trust with those on site, he can get past safety barriers and into dangerous situations for the perfect shot.
-He can win over the toughest of people in the most difficult places, and blends into the crowd while the action unfolds.
+By building trust with those on-site, he can get past safety barriers and into dangerous situations for the perfect shot.
+He can win over the toughest of people in the most difficult places and blends into the crowd while the action unfolds.

 “Never ask permission, just beg for forgiveness.” – John Partipilo

-The excitement of photography for John began when his camera was taken away by a nun in Catholic school, as he explains in The Creative Push video episode attached below.
+The excitement of photography for John began when his camera was taken away by a nun in a Catholic school, as he explains in The Creative Push video episode attached below.
 The attention from that experience gave birth to his love of photojournalism early on.

-As a freshman studying fine art at the University of Arkansas, he considered being a writer while working with the college paper.
+As a freshman studying fine art at the University of Arkansas, he considered being a writer while working on the college paper.
 That direction changed when the editor handed him a camera after their photographer became ill and was unable to cover a story.
 A friend of John’s secretly entered those photos into a University of Missouri photo contest and they unexpectedly won.
 The prize allowed him to shadow three National Geographic photographers, and that event marked the moment John decided to pursue photojournalism.
 You can find out more here in the story for Launch Engine.